shinwookim/CS1501-Notes/Week 5 Lecture.md

 An RST can work with non-integer keys.
 For example, if we have a key of `char`s, we can treat them the same way as 8-bit integers (assuming ASCII).

+Generally, DST and RST are efficient in checking if a target key is a prefix of any of the keys in the tree.
+DSTs are preferred over BSTs when bits of keys are randomly distributed (i.e., the probability of each bit being zero is 0.5) The DST will be balanced in this case without having to use the more complicated Red-Black BST.
+RSTs are preferred over BSTs when bit lengths of keys are close to $\log (n)$.
+The RST will be balanced in this case without having to use the more complicated Red-Black BST.
+However, note that the DST and RST don’t provide the extra operations (e.g., predecessor and successor) provided by BST.

 ## R-way RST
 However, if we have a key of `String`s, we may have huge bit lengths which may make our search very slow.
 To overcome this, we can consider a character at a time instead of bits in a string.
 That means instead of 2 children per node, we will have upto $r$ children where $r$ is the alphabet size.
 This is called an **R-way Radix Search Tries** or *Multi-way Radix Search Tries*.
 ![RWayRST.png](Assets/Week5/RWayRST.png)